awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 ### Version 3\.2\.1<a name="AuroraPostgreSQL.Updates.20180305.321"></a>

-**New Features**
+**New features**

 1. Added support for Amazon Aurora PostgreSQL Global Database\.
-For more information, see [Using Amazon Aurora Global Databases](aurora-global-database.md)\.
+For more information, see [Using Amazon Aurora global databases](aurora-global-database.md)\.

 1. Added the ability to configure the recovery point objective \(RPO\) of a global database for Aurora PostgreSQL\.
-For more information, see [Managing Recovery for Aurora Global Databases](aurora-global-database-managing.md#aurora-global-database-manage-recovery)\.
+For more information, see [Managing recovery for Aurora global databases](aurora-global-database-managing.md#aurora-global-database-manage-recovery)\.

 You can find the following improvements in this engine update\.

 **Critical Stability Enhancements**
 None\.

-**High Priority Stability Enhancements**
+**High priority stability enhancements**

 1. Improved performance and availability of read instances when applying DROP TABLE and TRUNCATE TABLE operations\.